Azure-Samples/APICenter-Reference/README.md

 1. Fork this repository.
 1. Clone the forked repository to your local machine.
-1. Login to Azure Developer CLI.
+1. Log in with the following command.
+Then, you will be able to use the `azd` cli to quickly provision and deploy the application.

     ```bash
+    # Authenticate with Azure Developer CLI
     azd auth login

+    # Authenticate with Azure CLI
+    az login
     ```

-1. Provision all resources to Azure and deploy all the apps to those resources.
+1. Run `azd up` to provision all the resources to Azure and deploy the code to those resources.

     ```bash
     azd up